codeclimate/codeclimate-rubocop/config/contents/style/hash_conversion.md

-This cop checks the usage of pre-2.1 `Hash[args]` method of converting enumerables and sequences of values to hashes.
+Checks the usage of pre-2.1 `Hash[args]` method of converting enumerables and sequences of values to hashes.

 Correction code from splat argument (`Hash[*ary]`) is not simply determined.
 For example,